 This article was written by our guest author Stephania Tapela.
 After she gave us a full report about the Bulgarian seaside from the summer of 2016, we took her to Greece, more specifically the island of Lefkada, so she could share her thoughts from this popular and beautiful island.
 Let’s see whether she liked it and what impressed her there.
-The article was kindly translated by Petya Yakimova.

 The magical Greece, where the water is blue and warm.
 I was a bit skeptical of a person who lives in a neighboring country but has never visited it before.
 After all, Lefkada is an island that is famous for the legends of Aphrodite who jumped from the cliffs because of her grief.
 Sounds optimistic, but let’s see…